Jobs & Skills WA

 Fees and Concession fees may vary depending on the program of funding which can be accessed by the student applicant.

 Fees are for 2018 only and Fees are known to change each year.
-Students will be charged 2018 unit fees for all units not commenced in 2019.
+Students will be charged 2018 unit fees for all units commenced in 2018.
 This may mean that an amended invoice needs to be issued.

 Concession Fees Eligibility